Jay Cleroux, DVM

 Joined Rutland Pet Hospital – 1998

-He enjoys the diversity and challenges that are a part of his daily work schedule.
+The diversity and challenges that are a part of my daily work schedule.

 Pets: